usnistgov/dioptra/docs/source/explanation/components/param-types-explanation.rst

 See Also
 ---------

-* :ref:`Creating Parameter Types <how-to-create-parameter-types>` - Learn how to create parameter types
+* :ref:`how-to-create-parameter-types` - Learn how to create parameter types
+* :ref:`Parameter Types Reference <reference-plugin-parameter-types>` - Parameter Types Reference page.